 All you need to transform your everyday make-up to bridal make-up is the tools and some advice.

 Go to your favourite make-up counter in the department stores, make an appointment, take a fabric swatch of your wedding outfit, and then tell them what you want!

 - products to make your make-up last all day eg. a good primer

 - ask what to apply first

 - ask about the best way to apply each product

 - ask about re-touching after the initial application

 See the thing about make-up counter staff in shops, they're main objective isn't to become your personal make-up artist, they just want to sell you products, so ask as many questions as you want, take notes if you have to!
 I'm sure they'll be happy to help you!
 If you're happy with the products, buy them, then go home and practice practice practice.

-You probably won't get it right first time, but you'll get there eventually, there's even books like the Asian Bridal Look Book if you still need tips.
+You probably won't get it right first time, but you'll get there eventually, there's even books if you still need tips.